 Techno-Politics of Mega-Infrastructures

-This line of my research explores techno-politics of large-scale infrastructures and how they advance political projects and visions of the postcolonial state.
-Specifically, I focus on railway and port infrastructures and their social and political effects in producing assemblages of infrastructure-led "development" and (im)possibilities of liveable life across uneven landscapes of Kenya.
+This research explores techno-politics of large-scale infrastructures and how they advance political projects and visions of the postcolonial state.
+Specifically, I focus on railway and port infrastructures and their social and political effects in producing assemblages of infrastructure-led "development" across uneven landscapes of Kenya.

 1. the state and its territorialities;